Skip to main content

 You can add other throat soothing or antimicrobial ingredients like ginger and garlic to bone broth and soups as well.

-Like warm drinks, it’s important to carefully check that the temperature isn’t too hot before giving it to your child.
-Very hot soup or broth can burn or scald your child’s throat, which will worsen pain.
+Like warm drinks, it’s important to carefully check that the temperature isn’t too hot before giving it to your child or drinking it yourself.
+Very hot soup or broth can burn or scald the throat, which will worsen pain.

 The bottom line